kamzab95/FractalianGraphNavigator/README.md

 ## Run the project:

-Open `FractalianGraphNavigator/FractalianGraphNavigator.xcworkspace` in Xcode 14.2 or later.
+Open `FractalianGraphNavigator.xcworkspace` in Xcode 14.2 or later.

 ## Usage: